FZl47/dj_backup/README.md

 ## NOTE:
-    If you need any of the storages, you must remove that configuration because you get an error if it cant be connected
+    If you dont need any of the storages, you must remove that configuration because you get an error if it cant be connected